sarpaslan/Hexatown/README.md

 Source code of the Hexatown game.
-* You can play it here on browser.
+* You can play on browser.
 - https://ilasm.itch.io/hexatown